maxbarrett/web-components/README.md

 </template>
 ```

-It has a `select` attribute that can select immediate children of the host node to control what is projected:
+`<template>` has a `select` attribute that can select immediate children of the host node to control what is projected:

 Document:
 ```html